elkingarcia11/nba-categories-zscore-analysis/README.md

 python zscore_analysis.py
 ```

-Running the script reads `input.csv`, prints the top 30 players in the console, and writes the full ranked table to `zscore_rankings.csv`.
+Running the script reads `input.csv`, prints the top 30 players in the console, writes the full ranked table to `zscore_rankings.csv`, and if `my_players.csv` exists, extracts your team's players and saves their rankings to `my_player_ranking.csv`.

 ### Sample Output